markgrovs/Bear-Markdown-Export/README.md

 * Replacing text in original note with `bear://x-callback-url/add-text?mode=replace` command
 (That way keeping original note ID and creation date)
-If any changes to title, new title will be added just below original title. (`mode=replace` does not replace title)
+If any changes to title, new title will be added just below original title.
+(`mode=replace` does not replace title)
-* Original note is backed up as .md file to BearSyncBackup folder
+* Original note is backed up as markdown-file to BearSyncBackup folder
-* If a sync conflict, both original and new version will be in Bear (the new one with a sync conflict message).
+* If a sync conflict, both original and new version will be in Bear (the new one with a sync conflict message and link to original).
-* New notes are just added to Bear with `bear://x-callback-url/create` command)
+* New notes created online, are just added to Bear
+(with the `bear://x-callback-url/create` command)

 ### Markdown export to Dropbox, OneDrive, or other: